Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 Stefan’s experience ultimately highlights several key ways in which the real estate industry deals with health care.
 First, like Stefan, many agents are similarly on their own when it comes to finding and paying for benefits.

-Second, the fact that Stefan ultimately found a plan through her brokerage’s parent company exemplifies the way that the industry is currently evolving regarding health care.
-Which is to say, the issue remains an acute challenge for real estate professionals but there are also more and more solutions.
+Second, the fact that Stefan ultimately found a plan through her brokerage‘s parent company exemplifies the way that the industry is currently evolving on the issue of health care.
+Which is to say, health insurance remains an acute challenge for many real estate professionals, but gradually more solutions are emerging.